 The crazy chipmunk chorus continues.

 As the dolphin’s destination is becoming unmistakably clear, I see them sounding, joyfully leaping all the way out of the water, landing with a splash twice their own size, and there are many, many more than I had originally thought.
 Hundreds!!

 The next thing I know they are riding the surf directly in front of my grieving spot on the sand.

 A large, evenly breaking wave that is back lit by a late-in-the-day the setting sun will silhouette any solid objects in that wave….seaweed, fish, a dolphin, etc.

 But this morning, the rising sun, still low in the Eastern sky, is shining directly on the face of the waves, revealing their contents with a spectacular clarity…like looking through clear, blown glass.

 I can’t count them.
-There are way too many, maybe a hundred, and besides I can’t make numbers work in my head right now.
+There are way too many, and besides I can’t make numbers work in my head right now.

 Groups of dolphins are suspended in the wave breaking closest to me, riding almost to shore.
-And now, their strange and miraculous detour completed, they are suddenly veering back out to sea at a perfect southwestern angle.
-Their long lines are slowly disappearing from sight way down to the south of me.
+And now, their strange and miraculous detour completed, they are suddenly veering back out to sea at a perfect southwestern angle, eventually, their long lines, slowly disappearing from sight way down to the south of me.

 It is a graceful, smooth, unbroken performance, cluster after cluster of dolphins, angling in, riding the wave in front of me and then angling back out to sea.

-Barely in my awareness, and still silent, my squirrel friends are slipping back into their invisible hiding places in the rock wall.
+Barely in my awareness, and still silent, my squirrel friends, having completed something, are slipping back into their invisible hiding places in the rock wall.